 Play Therapy

-The service is available to children aged 5-12 years from our catchment area of Westport, Newport and Louisburgh; and the cost is €20 per session.
+We offer an affordable, community based Play Therapy Service in collaboration with qualified Play Therapist, Joanne Gibbons from Play Therapy Westport.
+The service is available to children aged 5-12 years from our catchment area of Westport, Newport and Louisburgh; and the cost is €30 per session.
 The remaining cost is subsidised by the Centre with the help of kind donors & fundraising.
-The service involves a commitment to one-to-one weekly 45 minute sessions for 12 consecutive weeks.

 If you would like to access this service for your child please call 098- 24419 or email admin@westportfrc.ie.
 We can also accept referrals from teachers and other professionals once parental consent has been given.